apache/nano/README.md

 nano supports making requests using couchdb's [cookie authentication](http://guide.couchdb.org/editions/1/en/security.html#cookies) functionality. there's a [step-by-step guide here](http://mahoney.eu/2012/05/23/couchdb-cookie-authentication-nodejs-nano/), but essentially you just:

-this is code similar to what a login would look like:

 ``` js
 var nano     = require('nano')('http://localhost:5984')
   , username = 'user'